roqua/documentation/content/developer/rom/dossier/fill_out_sessions.md

 - `completed_questionnaire_keys[]` : a list of keys of filled out questionnaires
 - `pending_questionnaire_keys[]` : a list of keys of questionnaires to be filled out

-De actual names of these questionnaires can be queries through the [questionnaires API endpoint](http://roqua.github.io/developer/rom/global/questionnaires/).
+The actual names of these questionnaires can be queries through the [questionnaires API endpoint](http://roqua.github.io/developer/rom/global/questionnaires/).

 These url parameters can be used on your progress page to show the respondent's progress and provide links for